-One morning several days before Christmas, it began to lightly rain, but soon the rain was accompanied by our neighborhood’s first snowflakes.
-Buddy, perhaps new to the phenomenon, stood dumbstruck in the downfall and snapped at the wet flakes as they lazily approached his nose.
+One morning several days before Christmas, it began to lightly rain.
+Soon the rain was accompanied by our neighborhood’s first snowflakes.
+Buddy, perhaps new to the phenomenon, snapped at the wet flakes as they lazily approached his nose.
 The snow briefly accumulated on our lawn before disappearing into the thirsty earth.

 When the storm clouds finally lifted, they revealed snow that had accumulated on the higher elevations of the Franklin Mountains, where it would linger for days.
-A mere 5,100 feet in maximum elevation in the New Mexico portion of the range, forever parched and crushed beneath the daily hammer of sunlight throughout the summer and fall, the Franklins now had an almost Alpan grandeur, appeared far loftier than they really were, and the sight gave me a twinge of nostalgia for the Rockies far to the north.
+A mere 5,100 feet in maximum elevation in the New Mexico portion of the range, a blistering anvil to the daily hammer of sunlight throughout the long summer, the Franklins now had an almost Alpan grandeur, appeared far loftier than they really were, and the sight gave me a twinge of nostalgia for the Rockies far to the north.

-Very early Christmas morning, while Linda and my in-laws slept, Buddy and I drove in another wet snowfall out to Lanark, another vanished settlement along the Southern Pacific tracks in the desert southwest of Anthony.
+Early Christmas morning, while Linda and my in-laws, visiting from Denver, slept, Buddy and I drove in another snowfall out to Lanark, another vanished settlement along the Southern Pacific tracks in the desert southwest of Anthony.
 There, Buddy flushed out rabbits while I investigated a melancholy string of snow-mantled boxcars on a siding.

 By the first week of February, winter was effectively over in the Mesilla Valley.
 The winds increased in frequency and velocity.
 Dust storms fed by leagues of undeveloped desert and acres of unplanted fields were miles wide and several thousand feet high.
 In the fury, the yucca quivered, sheet metal roofs clattered, and road signs gyrated hysterically.